electron/electron/README.md

 - [Simplified Chinese](https://github.com/atom/electron/tree/master/docs-translations/zh-CN)
 - [Traditional Chinese](https://github.com/atom/electron/tree/master/docs-translations/zh-TW)

+## Supported Operating Systems

+- Ubuntu: 14.04 and higher
+- Mac: OS X 10.8.0 and higher
+- Windows: Win7 or higher

 ## Community

 You can ask questions and interact with the community in the following